Frequently Asked Questions About Faith-Based Alternative Dispute Resolution (ADR)

 If a case may require professional conciliation assistance, you can provide clients with a copy of the Handbook for Christian Conciliation.
 You could also schedule a conference call with RW360 to address any questions or concerns your clients may have.

-If you have a case involving trauma or abuse or other exigent circumstances, we advise you to contact RW360 or other qualified professionals immediately.
+If you have a case involving trauma or abuse or other exigent circumstances, we advise you to contact RW360 or other qualified professionals immediately to plan a course of action that protects parties from missteps that could cause further pain or trauma.

 Where Can I Find a Qualified Conciliator?